usernameisvince/myFirstRepo/README.md

 # myFirstRepo
-This is my first repository
+This is my first repository.
+It's used for testing, learning how to use GIT, GitHub, and messing around with terminal.

 Objectives: